 If the limit is exceeded, the process steps are set to Overlimit status and are therefore no longer collected for processing.
-You can re-enable these process steps for execution.
+You can enable these process steps be run again.

 Critical process steps that have failed to be processed are given Frozen status.
 You can also re-enable these processes after correcting the error.